-Also known as qualified tuition plans, 529s are a great option for people who are certain their child will go to college.
-The tax benefits and investment options mean your savings can grow over time.
-However, there are penalties for withdrawals used for non-educational costs, so you could get hit with penalties if your kid skips college or earns a full ride and doesn’t need the savings.
-That’s why many parents consider other options.
+Also known as qualified tuition plans, 529s are a viable option for parents or guardians who feel certain their child will attend college.
+The tax benefits and investment options mean your savings can grow over time, but there are penalties for withdrawals used for noneducational costs.
+So, you could get hit with penalties if your kid skips college or earns a full ride and doesn’t need the savings, which is why many parents consider other options.

 Coverdell education savings account

 Coverdells are an alternative to 529 accounts.
 They are more restrictive than 529s when it comes to contributions, allowing you to add just $2,000 to the account each year and only allowing contributions on behalf of children under 18.

 But Coverdells are more flexible when it comes to withdrawals.
 You can use the money for tuition and fees as well as expenses like tutors, uniforms and other costs related to K-12 education, in addition to college expenses.

 Prepaid tuition plans